Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 Enterprise cloud platforms often introduce operational complexity due to the large number of services and configuration options.

-Oracle Cloud offers extensive flexibility but requires familiarity with its networking model, identity management system, and service integrations.
+Oracle Cloud offers extensive flexibility but requires familiarity with its networking model, identity management system, billing model, and service integrations.
+That power is valuable for enterprises, but it can be heavy for smaller teams that simply need reliable VPS-style infrastructure.

 Raff is designed to minimize this complexity.
 Developers can launch servers quickly, configure networking and security directly from the control panel, and scale resources as needed.

-For smaller teams or individual developers, this simplicity can significantly reduce infrastructure management overhead.
+For smaller teams, startup builders, and individual developers, this simplicity can significantly reduce infrastructure management overhead.

 Who Should Choose Raff?